-Once people commence treatment, we monitor their CD4 count recovery and their viral loadA measurement of the quantity of HIV RNA in the blood.
-Viral load blood test results are expressed as the number of copies (of HIV) per milliliter of blood plasma..
-If these improvements are not as good as we hoped, then we look at factors that could be contributing to that.
+Having regular monitoring allows us to plot your CD4 count and viral loadA measurement of the quantity of HIV RNA in the blood.
+Viral load blood test results are expressed as the number of copies (of HIV) per milliliter of blood plasma. to detect any changes and to help prepare you for the prospect of starting ARVs.

 Dr Louise Owen is ClinicalPertaining to or founded on observation and treatment of participants, as distinguished from theoretical or basic science.
 Director of the Centre Clinic in St Kilda.
 Her advice is not meant to replace or refute any advice given by your own doctor as your individual medical circumstances are best dealt with by your own practitioner.